Katie Holmes & Jamie Foxx Fuel Romance Rumors Again After Being Pictured In LA

 Could it be?!
 Nobody keeps a low profile like Katie Holmes and Jamie Foxx when it comes their rumored relationship, but some new photos of the A-listers have fans convinced they were both headed to a romantic rendezvous!

 For four years, stories have swirled about Katie Holmes, 38, and Jamie Foxx, 49, supposedly going on clandestine European getaways and meeting up for secret dates.
 Sometimes, disguises were even used to keep their profiles extra low!
 Well, some new photos have surfaced of the possible pair strolling around Century City Mall in Los Angeles, reigniting the rumor mill!
 The photos reveal Jamie relaxing outside the Century Plaza Hotel in Los Angeles with some luggage, and E!
 News has the details on their exact locations.
+CLICK HERE TO SEE THE PICS OF KATIE & JAMIE!

 The Django Unchained star looked like he was waiting to be picked up or perhaps meet up with…someone.
 Less than a mile away, Katie was spotted walking through the mall’s parking lot.
 Both were spotted solo and dressed super casually.
 Now, although these two weren’t photographed together, calling this a coincidence feels like a stretch considering the years of rumblings about their rumored relationship!
 Head over here for pics of the Dawson Creek alum through the years!